Jach/lisp-refactoring/README.md

 But I think what Lisp did do, as far as "public" interfaces go, was wrong, and Python did it right.
 That is, in Python, when you import something, all of that file's top level classes and functions are "exported" and trivially available to you via the dot syntax, `foo.bar`.
 Same thing with an object's attributes.
+Same thing with the imported file's `from foo import *` lines.
 But in Lisp, only the exported symbols of the package are trivially available as `foo:bar`.
 If you don't export it, you have to type `foo::bar`.
 It's annoying.

-I more or less understand why they did it: symbols get interned automatically to the package, you don't want to export most of them.
+I more or less understand why they did it: symbols get interned automatically to the package, you don't want to re-export most of them, especially given the giant list of symbols that comes from using the `common-lisp` package.
 I still wish things were different.

 There's a convention to prefix stuff with `%` when it really is meant to be non-public and furthermore not to be relied upon never changing.
 It's not a bad